tanmaypanat/osmo_api/README.md

 - edge cases:
     - We do not have a consumer in the application, but if one existed, it can potentially consume the queued message before rollback
         -lock queue until db insert?
-    - Retry mechanism - its serves a s proof of concept, in reality we need to know why the db is down and if retrying will help, a 0.1 sec sleep might not be enough
+    - Retry mechanism - its serves as a proof of concept, in reality we need to know why the db is down and if retrying will help, a 0.1 sec sleep might not be enough

 # Production Considerations
 1. Persistent message queue